THE WORK STRESS PROBLEM

 Stress is a physical and/or emotional reaction to a situation.
 In a work context, stress happens when we believe that the demands made of us exceed our resources to deal with them.
 However, work stress is about much more than demands.
 It's rooted in context around those demands.

-Not all work stress is problematic.
-Some amount of stress is actually beneficial, even necessary for productivity and to function well.
-However, acute (very high) or chronic (ongoing) stress is estimated to cost the US economy over $300B a year through ill-health and absenteeism, poor performance, lost productivity, and unwanted turnover.
-These costs are almost certainly negatively impacting organization, as well as the individuals in question, their families, and society more broadly.
+More broadly, acute (very high) or chronic (ongoing) stress is estimated to cost the US economy over $300B a year through ill-health, absenteeism, poor performance, lost productivity, and unwanted turnover.
+As well as costing the individuals in question, how much is this costing your organization?

-Shouldn't I Just Squeeze a Stress Ball at My Desk?
+Shouldn't People Just Squeeze a Stress Ball at Their Desk?

 So Who Are You, and What Can You Do About It?

 My name is Dr. Marcus J. Fila.
-I am a speaker, management consultant, and researcher who is dedicated to helping individuals manage stress, and organizational leaders reduce stress in their workforce.
+I am a former senior executive search consultant-turned speaker, management consultant, and researcher who is dedicated to helping leaders like you reduce excessive stress and unwanted turnover.
 You can read more about me here.